 The research demonstrated that the concerns of individuals and their communities changed as the pandemic wore on and that cash assistance played a crucial role in keeping households intact.
 Mistrust of the government was significant in communities of color, but this mistrust could be countered by information supplied by community-based organizations in conjunction with government offices.

-Rutgers scholars involved in the study include: Patricia O’Brien-Richardson, Ph.D. and Associate Professor Public Health Bloustein School of Planning and Public Policy Rutgers University-New Brunswick; Louisa Schein, Ph.D. and Associate Professor Departments of Anthropology and Women’s, Gender, and Sexuality Studies Rutgers University-New Brunswick; Domingo Morel, Ph.D. and Associate Professor Political Science Rutgers University-Newark; Research Assistants were: Nazsa Baker Ph.D. ’21 and now Assistant Professor of Public Health at Gwynedd Mercy University; and Nakeefa Garay ’07, MPP ’10, Doctoral Candidate, Global Urban Studies Rutgers University – Newark.
+Rutgers scholars involved in the study included: Patricia O’Brien-Richardson, Ph.D. and Associate Professor Public Health Bloustein School of Planning and Public Policy Rutgers University-New Brunswick; Louisa Schein, Ph.D. and Associate Professor Departments of Anthropology and Women’s, Gender, and Sexuality Studies Rutgers University-New Brunswick; Domingo Morel, Ph.D. and Associate Professor Political Science Rutgers University-Newark; Research Assistants were: Nazsa Baker Ph.D. ’21 and now Assistant Professor of Public Health at Gwynedd Mercy University; and Nakeefa Garay ’07, MPP ’10, Doctoral Candidate, Global Urban Studies Rutgers University – Newark.

 To download the full report, visit https://go.rutgers.edu/tncpolicyreport.